pvigier/pvigier.github.io-jekyll/_posts/2018-10-07-distributing-c++-program-linux.md

 ![Disappointed gif](https://media.giphy.com/media/U4VXRfcY3zxTi/giphy.gif){: .center-image .modal-image }

 We read the error message, it tells that a dependency I use to build the game is missing on my brother's system.
 So he tried to install Boost Serialization, SFML and TinyXML the three libraries I use in Simulopolis.
-But that does not solve the problem because the program is looking for a specific version of the dependency (here the version 1.65.1 of Boost serialization).
+But that did not solve the problem because the program is looking for a specific version of the dependency (here the version 1.65.1 of Boost serialization).
 And as he was on a different Linux distribution, Fedora, than me, Ubuntu, it was not the same version of Boost Serialization that was available in its package manager.

 <!--more-->